How Do I Make A Clubhouse Reservation?

 What Is The NorthPark Marlins Swim Team?

 The NorthPark Marlins is a great swim team program open to all NorthPark residents between the ages of 5 and 18.
 There is a registration fee which is used to cover coaching and other team expenses.
 The NorthPark Marlins swim team is organized, supervised and run by a group of resident parents.
 The team is not run by the NorthPark Homeowners Association.
-Information about the swim team is generally published in a spring issue of the NorthPark Neighbor newsletter.
+Information about the swim team is generally published in a spring issue of the NorthPark Neighbor newsletter and posted on Facebook.
 Please check the latest newsletter for contact information about the swim team.